Lowland Football League: Managers

-The longest-serving manager at a Lowland League club is Douglas Samuel, who has managed The Spartans since 2012.
-Spartans won the inaugural league title during the 2013-14 season and clinched their second title in 2018.
+Dougie Samuel is the most successful manager of the Lowland League having won three league titles with Spartans.
+Spartans won the inaugural league title during the 2013-14 season, clinched their second title in 2018, and third title in 2023, as well as winning promotion to the SPFL.

-Civil Service Strollers boss Gary Jardine, Barry Ferguson, and Robbie Horn have guided their clubs to promotion to the SPFL.
+Gary Jardine, Barry Ferguson, and Robbie Horn have also guided their clubs to promotion to the SPFL after winning the Lowland League.

-East Kilbride have won the title twice with two different managers, Martin Lauchlan in 2017 and Stuart Malcolm in 2019.
+East Kilbride have won the title a record four times with different managers, Martin Lauchlan in 2017, Stuart Malcolm in 2019, and Mick Kennedy in 2024 and 2025.

 Youth competitions

 The Lowlands Development League operates for the Under 20s youth teams of clubs in the Lowland, East of Scotland, South of Scotland and West of Scotland leagues, along with other invited SPFL clubs.
 Originally named the Lowland and East of Scotland Under 20 Development League when it began in 2014, this replaced an earlier Under 19 league run by the East of Scotland League.
 Matches are normally played on Friday nights.

 The Under 20s league expanded to 31 teams for the 2019–20 season, split into two conferences, having already increased in size from 13 to 23 teams thanks to the addition of new clubs to the East of Scotland League in 2018–19.
 A year later, the aborted 2020–21 season saw numbers increase to 68 along with the addition of three West Conferences due to the introduction of the West of Scotland League within the Scottish football pyramid.

 For the 2021–22 season, a record number of 88 clubs are taking part, split across six Conferences.
 Petershill, Kilwinning Rangers, and Darvel later withdrew their team from the Development League.